Avonmouth railway station: Services

 On Sundays, there is an hourly service between Bristol Temple Meads and Severn Beach with one train per day to and from Weston-super-Mare.

 Services previously ran every 40 minutes to Bristol and every two hours to Severn Beach but were increased to half-hourly to Bristol and hourly to Severn Beach in the December 2021 timetable change.
+Sundays see an hourly service between Bristol and Severn Beach with some services extending to / from Weston-Super-Mare.

 History

 Construction and early operations

 The railways first came to Avonmouth in 1865, when services began on the Bristol Port Railway and Pier (BPRP), a self-contained railway which ran along the north bank of the River Avon to a deep water pier on the Severn Estuary.
 The BPRP line ran through the site of the current station and 1 mi 72 chain beyond to a terminus at the first Avonmouth station.
 The BPRP ran into trouble by 1871 when the terminal pier at Avonmouth became difficult to use due to a build-up of silt.
 With no prospect of a proper dock being funded without a connection to the national rail network, the Clifton Extension Railway (CER) was approved.
 This was a joint venture by the BPRP, Great Western Railway (GWR) and Midland Railway (MR) which ran from Sneyd Park Junction, south of Sea Mills, via Clifton Down, to join up with the national network at Narroways Hill Junction.
 The link opened in 1877, but initially only for goods trains.
 The route from Sneyd Park Junction to Clifton Down was subsequently cleared for passenger use on 3 August 1878, but the Midland and Great Western Railways did not think the BPRP track was in a suitable condition and so refused to run any passenger trains beyond Clifton Down.